microsoft/csapps-msteams-watercooler/README.md

        ![Client Secret](Wiki/Images/clientSecret.png)
     6. Once the client secret is created, copy its __Value__; we will need it later.
 At this point you should have the following 3 values.
-       1. Application (client) ID for the Water Cooler bot.
+       1. Application (client) ID for the Water Cooler app.
-       2. Client secret for the Water Cooler bot.
+       2. Client secret for the Water Cooler app.
        3. Directory (tenant) ID.

        ![App Data](Wiki/Images/appData.png)

 2. __Set-up Bot__